deltadefi-protocol/aiken-virtual-dex/specs/3_emergency_unlock.md

 1. Unlock the emergency utxo

    - Only 1 reference utxo with `oracle_nft` with account oracle datum
-   - If only 1 input with emergency_token & datum is in correct format
+   - If only 1 input with `emergency_token` & datum is in correct format
-     - Yes: required signer of `minter`
+     - Yes: check if the `emergency_token` is burnt
      - No: required `operation_key` signature